 Donna S. Bennett was named Chief Information Security Officer (CISO) for the U.S. Department of State in April 2021 and is a career member of the Senior Executive Service.

 Bennett provides expert policy, technical, program, and oversight support to the Department of State on all cybersecurity matters.
 She directs compliance with current and emergent federal cybersecurity mandates and fulfills reporting requirements to State Department leadership, the Office of Management and Budget, and Congress.

-Donna Bennett was recently named Enterprise Chief Information Security Officer for the U.S. Department of State.
-She is the former Deputy Chief Information Security Officer (CISO) at the U.S. Department of Commerce and former CISO at the Federal Emergency Management Agency (FEMA), responsible for the unprecedented Identity Credential and Access Management (ICAM) integration of Personal Identity Verification smart cards for the Single Sign-On (SSO) access of all assets include derive credential within the FEMA Enterprise Network (FEN).
+Bennett previously served as deputy chief information security officer at the U.S. Department of Commerce and chief information security officer at the Federal Emergency Management Agency (FEMA).
+At FEMA, she was responsible for the unprecedented Identity, Credential, and Access Management integration of Personal Identity Verification smart cards for single sign-on access of all assets within the FEMA Enterprise Network.

 As a security industry veteran, Bennett brings over 25 years of experience leading large enterprise information security architecture programs, policy, operations, and modernization.
 Bennett has served in various cybersecurity leadership positions throughout the U.S. Navy and the Department of Defense.
 Following her distinguished Naval service, she worked in industry as an enterprise network architect, refurbishing networks while ships were awaiting their next deployment cycle.